 Right now I am sitting at Welney WWT with a pot of tea looking out across the reserve at the chunky ginger cows and swirling flocks of birds that I cannot identify.
 I’m waiting, waiting for our sculpture to arrive.
 It’s been a very long wait, we really hoped for completion in January but it’s been a lot more involved and drawn out than any of us had ever thought it could be.

 It’s been another busy week.
 On Monday I was in London launching Shutter Hub’s latest exhibition just off Fleet Street at the St Bride Foundation.
-The theme of the exhibition, The Transition of Time, was derived from and inspired by the Industrial Revolution.
+The theme of the exhibition, like this The Transition of Time, was derived from and inspired by the Industrial Revolution.
 I am really pleased with the work we selected, it looks good, and I’m not the only one who thinks so – which is nice!

 We had a great turnout for the private view.
 The venue, the Theatre Bar Gallery, is a really interesting and historical space full of darkness, industrial remnants and raw brick walls.

 I met some interesting people and caught up with some old/new friends.
 One of the guests introduced himself to me by telling me that the Hazelnut harvest in Turkey had been bad this year.
 He told me his passion was photographing insects, he was very enthusiastic and continued to show me some photographs of Flesh Flies having sex.
 Later he rushed over to tell me that he’d taken his camera to the toilet with him… ‘Come on man!
 That’s a bit F’ing weird!’
 I exclaimed… then he continued to tell me about the tiny moth he’d spotted.